sjsrey/gis321f16/content/partI/shells.md

 1. How many unique countries are in the data set?
 2. How many unique cities are in the data set?
-3. How would you create a new file called `sorted_lat.csv` that ordered the aiports from most northern to most southern?
+3. How would you create a new file called `sorted_lat.csv` that ordered the airports from most northern to most southern?
-4. Find the following aiports:
+4. Find the following airports:
-	- The western most aiport in the northern hemisphere
+	- The western most airport in the northern hemisphere
-	- The western most aiport in the southern hemisphere
+	- The western most airport in the southern hemisphere
-	- The southern most aiport in the western hemisphere
+	- The southern most airport in the western hemisphere
 	- The northern most airport in the eastern hemisphere